-When looking for what to eat for upset stomach there are many wonderful options to help you to feel better!
+When looking for what to eat when your stomach hurts, there are many wonderful options to help you to feel better!

 This list of food for an upset stomach should help you to quickly recover from a grumpy tummy in no time no matter the reason behind it.

-There are many upset stomach remedies out there and foods such as the ones in this list are some of the best.
+There are many upset stomach remedies out there and foods such as the ones on this list are some of the best.
 Because after all food is the best kind of medicine!

 And these foods are great at helping you to stay strong and nourished without further inflaming your upset stomach.